schertz probate lawyer

 If you have any specific questions about probate or you are currently locked in a dispute, our Schertz probate law attorneys, from our San Antonio office, are always available to help.
 We are here to offer guidance and support to protect your legal rights and financial interests.

-the probate process
+the probate process with a will

 In a Texas probate case, the first question that needs to be answered is the following: Is there a valid will?
 The process is a lot easier and less complicated when there is a will in place.
 Still, even with a professionally drafted will, going through the probate process can be stressful and overwhelming.